btwonion/better-boat-movement/readme.md

 > Adds quality of life improvements to boats

 ## Features
-- configure step height avoid getting stuck in front of blocks, that are slightly higher
+- configure step height to avoid getting stuck in front of blocks, that are slightly higher
 - configure player ejection time when player loses control of the boat
 - boost boat upwards when underwater